Kurds seize town on Syrian-Turkish border

 ANKARA (Reuters) - A Syrian Kurdish party with links to Kurdish militants in Turkey has seized control of a Syrian town on the Turkish border after days of clashes with Islamist fighters, the Turkish military said.

-The capture of Ras al-Ain by the Democratic Union Party (PYD) will fuel Ankara’s fears that the emergence of an autonomous Kurdish region in Syria could embolden homegrown militants of the Kurdistan Workers Party (PKK), which is fighting for autonomy in Turkey.
+The capture of Ras al-Ain by the Democratic Union Party (PYD) will heighten Ankara’s fears the emergence of an autonomous Kurdish region in Syria could embolden homegrown militants of the Kurdistan Workers Party (PKK), which is fighting for autonomy in Turkey.

-Turkey’s foreign minister voiced concern at the spillover of violence from Syria and again urged the U.N.
-Security Council, which has yet to reach a consensus on the war, to take action.
+Turkey’s foreign minister voiced concern at the spillover of violence from the war in its southern neighbor and called again on the United Nations Security Council, which has yet to come to a consensus over Syria, to act.

-In a statement late on Wednesday, the military said the town of Ras al-Ain in northeast Syria had fallen under the control of the PYD, which it described as a “separatist terrorist organization”.
-Fighting in the town has stopped, it said.
+In a statement late on Wednesday, the military said the northeastern Syrian town of Ras al-Ain had fallen under the control of the PYD, which it described as a “separatist terrorist organization”.
+Fighting in the town had stopped, it said.

-Turkish troops shot at PYD fighters in Syria in line with their rules of engagement after two rocket-propelled grenades fired from Syria struck a border post on the Turkish side.
+Turkish troops had shot at PYD fighters in Syria in accordance with their rules of engagement, after two rocket-propelled grenades fired from Syria struck a border post on the Turkish side of the frontier.

 A Turkish citizen was killed and a 15-year-old boy seriously wounded by the stray fire, in the most serious spillover of violence into Turkey from Syria in weeks.
-Earlier, officials said the boy had died of his wounds, but later they said he was still in a critical condition and had been moved to Ankara.
+Earlier officials said the boy had died of his wounds but later said he was still in a critical condition and had been moved to Ankara.

 The military said it had strengthened security along that part of the border with armored vehicles.